FuzzyGrim/blog/_posts/posts/2021-10-12-kvm-archlinux.md

 - Bridge-utils : Network bridge needed for VMs
 - Vde2: Virtual Distributed Ethernet for QEMU and other emulators.

-After that, we will need to enable the libvirt service using `sudo systemctl enable --now libvirtd`.
-You can check the libvirtd service status with `sudo systemctl status libvirtd`.
-Which should output something similar as below, make sure that it says it is loaded and active.
+After that, you will need to enable the libvirt service using `sudo systemctl enable --now libvirtd`.
+You can check the libvirtd service status with `sudo systemctl status libvirtd`, which should output something similar as below, make sure that it says it is loaded and active.
 ```
 ● libvirtd.service - Virtualization daemon
      Loaded: loaded (/usr/lib/systemd/system/libvirtd.service; enabled; vendor preset: disabled)